djasrot/Tillers_R_project1/README.md

 > ggsave("scatter_amylose_vs_ratio_v2.pdf", p, width = 8, height = 6, dpi = 300)

-12) Ran the R script file using “Rscript codes.R”
+12) Run the R script file using “Rscript codes.R”
-13) Two plots were generated and saved
+13) Two plots will be generated
 a) Correlation plot:
 Correlation analysis showed that amylose content is moderately correlated with kernel length/width ratio (R = 0.48) and slightly negatively correlated with salt tolerance (r = - 0.04).
 Whereas the length of the kernel is strongly correlated with the width (R = 0.71) of the kernel and negatively correlated with salt tolerance (R = -0.19).

 <img width="378" height="379" alt="image" src="https://github.com/user-attachments/assets/a8895406-2181-44fc-b255-4f2e53df93b7" />